 If you receive help and guidance from someone other than your teacher, you must tell your teacher who will then record the nature of the assistance given to you.

-If you worked as part of a group on an assignment, for example, undertaking field research, you must each write up your own account of the assignment.
-Even if the data you have is the same, you must describe in your own words how that data was obtained and you must independently draw your own conclusions from the data.
+If you worked as part of a group on an assignment, for example undertaking field research, you must each write up your own account of the assignment.
+Even if the data you have is the same, the description of how that data was obtained and the conclusions you draw from it should be in your own words.

 You must meet the deadlines that your teacher gives you.
 Remember - your teachers are there to guide you.
 Although they cannot give you direct assistance, they can help you to sort out any problems before it is too late.